romerogroup/ForensicFit/machine_learning/README.md

 # This directory contains everything needed to set up a training pipeline for determining if Tapes are a fit or non fit

+Install the necessary pyhon libraries by doing the following:

+pip install -r requirements.txt

 Run the code in the following order:

 1. python download.py